RV propane detector lifespan | When should you replace them?

 Designed to mount inside your camper, RV, travel trailer, or pop-up, this system utilizes advanced semiconductor sensors to let you know if there’s a problem, so you can react quickly to keep your family safe and shut the leak down.

-PANGAEA RV Propane Gas Detector Series uses modern chips and the latest technologies, which are slimmer and easier to use.
+PANGAEA RV Propane Gas Detector Series uses modern chips and the latest technologies, making it slimmer and easier to use.
 The large LED display can show the concentration level of gas leaks detected.

 Our detectors will monitor your RV for potential hazards, so you will always feel safe and confident.

 A Loud 85db alarm and a flashing LED display to indicate the hazard detected for fast response.
-The high-pitch alarm will ensure any occupant can hear from anywhere at any time.
+The high-pitch alarm will ensure any occupant can hear from anywhere.

 RESET button allows for silencing of unwanted triggering